fcrozatier/choco-ui/src/docs/guides/introduction/+introduction.md

 # Introduction

-Choco-ui is a [Svelte](https://svelte.dev/) UI kit that will help create reactive, accessible, ssr-ready, composable & extendable components by either using and customizing the provided components or by using the primitives they are built on to create your own.
+Choco-ui is a [Svelte](https://svelte.dev/) UI kit that will help you create reactive, accessible, ssr-ready, composable & extendable components by either using and customizing the provided components or by using the primitives they are built on to create your own.

-There are 3 levels you can work with when using Choco-ui: the UI components, the headless components or the primitive mixins everything is built on.
-Let's have a look at each level.
+The 3 levels of control and customization you can work with when using Choco-ui are: the UI components, the headless components, and the primitive mixins everything is built on.
+Let's have a look at each one.

 ---